-The state agrees to reimburse, on a per diem basis as established by rules and regulations of the Comptroller, employees who are eligible for travel expenses, for their expenses incurred while in travel status in the performance of their official duties for a full day at rates stated in the following schedule:
+The State agrees to reimburse, on a per diem basis as established by rules and regulations of the Comptroller, employees who are eligible for travel expenses, for their expenses incurred while in travel status in the performance of their official duties for a full day at either of the following schedules and the rates set out therein at their option:

-Effective on the date of execution of this Agreement:

-- (a) In the City of New York and the counties of Nassau, Suffolk, Rockland and Westchester, not to exceed \$50.00, except as specified by the Comptroller in accordance with law. - (b) In the cities of Albany, Rochester, Buffalo, Syracuse and Binghamton and their respective surrounding metropolitan areas, not to exceed \$40.00, except as specified by the Comptroller in accordance with law. - (c) In places elsewhere within the State of New York not to exceed \$35.00, except as specified by the Comptroller in accordance with law. - (d) In places outside the State of New York, at least \$50.00 per day except as specified by the Comptroller in accordance with law.
+- (a) Effective on the date of execution of this Agreement: - 1.
+In the City of New York and the counties of Nassau, Suffolk, Rockland and Westchester, not to exceed \$50.00, except as specified by the Comptroller in accordance with law. - 2.
+In the cities of Albany, Rochester, Buffalo, Syracuse and Binghamton and their respective surrounding metropolitan areas, not to exceed \$40.00, except as specified by the Comptroller in accordance with law. - 3.
+In places elsewhere within the State of New York not to exceed \$35.00, except as specified by the Comptroller in accordance with law. - 4.
+In places outside the State of New York, at least \$50.00 per day except as specified by the Comptroller in accordance with law. - (b) Effective on the date of execution of this Agreement: - 1.
+In the city of New York, receipted lodging expenses shall be reimbursed to a maximum of \$55.00 plus a \$20.00 meal allowance. - 2.
+In the counties of Rockland, Westchester, Nassau and Suffolk, receipted lodging expenses shall be reimbursed to a maximum of \$45.00 plus a \$15.00 meal allowance. - 3.
+In the cities of Albany, Binghamton, Buffalo, Rochester and Syracuse, receipted lodging expenses shall be reimbursed to a maximum of \$30.00 plus a \$15.00 meal allowance. - 4.
+In places elsewhere within the State of New York, receipted lodging expenses shall be reimbursed to a maximum of \$30.00 plus a \$15.00 meal allowance. - 5.
+In places outside of New York State, receipted lodging expenses shall be reimbursed to a maximum of \$55.00 plus a \$20.00 meal allowance.

-When the employee is in travel status for less than a full day, and incurs no lodging charges, reasonable and necessary receipted expenses will be allowed for breakfast and dinner as determined by the Comptroller in accordance with law.

-8.2 Mileage Allowance

-(a) Effective April 1, 1979 the State agrees to provide, subject to rules and regulations of the Comptroller, a maximum mileage allowance rate of 17 cents per mile for the use of personal vehicles for those persons eligible for such allowance in connection with official travel.

-(b) The rate of payment provided in Section 8.2(a) shall be subject to reopened negotiations, no more frequently than semi-annually, upon the demand of PEF.
-Disputes arising from such reopened negotiations shall be submitted to binding arbitration under procedures to be developed by the parties, such procedures to require that the arbitrator select the final offer of either party, and may not at any time modify the final offers submitted by the parties.
+- (c) When the employee is in travel status for less than a full day, and incurs no lodging charges, reasonable and necessary receipted expenses will be allowed for breakfast and dinner as determined by the Comptroller in accordance with law. - 8.2 Mileage Allowance - (a) Effective April 1, 1982 the State agrees to provide, subject to rules and regulations of the Comptroller, a maximum mileage allowance rate of 23 cents per mile for the use of personal vehicles for those persons eligible for such allowance in connection with official travel. - (b) The rate of payment provided in Section 8.2(a) shall be subject to reopened negotiations one time during the term of this Agreement, upon the demand of PEF.
+Disputes arising from such reopened negotiations shall be submitted to binding arbitration under procedures to be developed by the parties, such procedures to require that the arbitrator must select the final offer of either party, and may not at any time modify the final offers submitted by the parties.